toukubo/new_os/Roles/Transcriptor/Manual.md

 Transcribed Inbox here means, discussions post. http://quick.as/qy7xub30p

+## 6. clanup
+delete the mp3 file. once you have done all for the voice memo. there is full backup freature in basecamp, so no worries delete it.

 the title should be named : the rough content summery + original filename to the text.